-The site (visitor center and mausoleum) are CLOSED for the following federal holidays, even if it falls on a day when we are normally open:
+The entire site is CLOSED for the following federal holidays even if it falls on a day when we are normally open:

-However the site (visitor center and mausoleum) will remain OPEN for the following federal holidays, even if it falls on a day when we are normally closed:
+However, ONLY the areas listed above in the news release will be OPEN for the following federal holidays, even if it falls on a day that we are normally closed:

 Closures: The General Grant National Memorial may close in cases of inclement weather.
-Always check for Alerts, or call the visitor center at (646)-670-7521 to verify the opening hours of the site.
+Always check for alerts, or call the visitor center at (646)-670-7251 to verify the opening hours of the site.